python/cpython/Doc/library/enum.rst

 ----------------------------------------------

 The examples above use integers for enumeration values.
-Using integers is short and handy (and provided by default by the `Functional API`_), but not strictly enforced.
+Using integers is short and handy (and provided by default by :class:`AutoEnum` and the `Functional API`_), but not strictly enforced.
 In the vast majority of use-cases, one doesn't care what the actual value of an enumeration is.
 But if the value *is* important, enumerations can have arbitrary values.

 Enumerations are Python classes, and can have methods and special methods as usual.
 If we have this enumeration::